'I’ve lost a year of my life because of long Covid' | ITV News

 Millions of people in Wales have now been vaccinated, the number of reported Covid-19 cases has gone down and the restrictions have eased - but for thousands of people in Wales, the virus is still affecting their health on a daily basis.

-Sharon Krause, who lives in Cardiff, says she has ‘“lost a year” of her life trying to secure support and treatment to help with her long Covid symptoms.
+Sharon Krause, who lives in Cardiff, said she has ‘“lost a year” of her life trying to secure support and treatment to help with her long Covid symptoms.

 “I can’t get up the stairs without being short of breath.
 So I’m not the person I was before Covid, I’m a different person.
 It’s hard to accept that.”

-In an interview with the current affairs programme Y Byd ar Bedwar, Sharon says she believes she caught the virus at the beginning of the pandemic in March 2020, when she woke up extremely tired, and with a headache.
+In an interview with Y Byd ar Bedwar, Sharon said she believes she caught the virus at the beginning of the pandemic in March 2020, when she woke up extremely tired, and with a headache.

-Since then, she says a number of symptoms have persisted, but it’s been a struggle to get a definitive diagnosis of long Covid, because she didn’t get a positive test for the virus at the time.
+Since then, a number of symptoms have persisted, but Sharon said it has been a struggle to get a definitive diagnosis of long Covid, because she was unable to get a positive test for the virus at the time.
 Mass testing for Covid-19 wasn’t rolled out in Wales until November 2020.

 “I wake up every morning with pins and needles, I’m really thirsty during the night and all day, I’ve been having chest pains like angina, and I’ve also been stuttering.
 I’ve also got nerve pain down my left arm, I can’t raise my arm behind my back, and I’m really tired.
 Some days I have to rest or sleep during the afternoon.”

-There are calls for a similar model in Wales, but health boards across the country say there are dedicated rehabilitation and recovery programmes available, alongside the national launch of the NHS Wales Covid-19 Recovery App developed by the Respiratory Health Implementation Group.
+There are calls for a similar model in Wales, but health boards across the country say there are dedicated rehabilitation and recovery programmes available, alongside the national launch of the NHS Wales Covid-19 Recovery App, but there are calls for one specialised clinic.

 All over-18s in Wales to be offered a Covid vaccine by the start of next week